 Depending on the site’s traction, a future podcast is certainly a viable option in the coming months, hopefully sometime in Q1 or Q2 of 2018.
 Additionally, a SBC-only Slack Community and/or Facebook Page to continue the sports business conversation and engage in more one-to-one networking is on the agenda as well.

 If you’re searching for more of a back story on Sports Business Chronicle and why it was created, please read our ‘Welcome’ message here.

 2. How do I become a member to SBC?
 We’re glad you asked.
 Here is a link to three membership options, including monthly, student and annual.

-3. Does becoming a member to Sports Business Chronicle automatically mean I’ll receive the weekly Thursday newsletter?
+3. Does becoming a member to Sports Business Chronicle automatically mean I’ll receive the daily newsletter?
 No, actually.
 You have to manually enter in your email address to receive the SBC newsletter.
 Do so here.